DMPR-dev/gutenberg-editor-block-elements-library/README.md

 Returns REACTJS object with all needed stuff for links input.
 So, user only needs to enter link ***url*** and ***name***.
 Links are filled using prompt popup asking for URL and NAME 1 by 1.
-User has an ability to edit the url & name of link and may delete link as well.
+User has an ability to edit the url & name of link and may delete link as well.<br>
 ![
 ](https://i.imgur.com/agenRbe.png)